 - If you have not gone to the Art Institute, are you even here?

 - The Green Mill: they have live music every night of the week, but my favorite is “Soul Jazz Night” on Sunday’s around 11pm.
 An amazing trio plays, and it’s super classy and chill environment.
 Thalia Hall for concerts in Pilsen is also awesome.
 It is the best music venue in Chicago.
 It’s a beautiful old theatre, large but intimate enough.

 - Kingston Mines and B.L.U.E.S across the street for some amazing Chicago style blues.

 What is it like being on the Windy City Minyan Steering Committee?

-I like that it is sort of low commitment, and yet such a large value doing something I love.
-It’s hard to know how many people will come, some months it’s 50 people while other times it is 20.
-We are thinking about how to expand, for example using party rooms, because the community is so vibrant and growing.
+It’s a great team!
+We always have fun working together.
+I like that it is sort of low commitment, and yet brings such large value to the community.
+It’s hard to know how many people will come, some months it’s 50 people while other times it’s 20.
+Since we host the minyan in people’s homes instead of at a synagogue, we are thinking about how to expand, for example using party rooms, because the community is so vibrant and constantly growing.